-Then you’ll land and prepare for an even more amazing experience—walking on the glacier!
-You’ll trade your paddles for hiking poles and set off on a trail toward the glacier terminus.
-After a safety briefing, you’ll don crampons and start exploring with your professional guides.
-As the glacier is always changing, you never know exactly what’ll you see—perhaps dramatic crevasses, moulins, and blue pools.
-But whatever you see, you’ll feel the wonder of this icy phenomenon, and the mystique of walking on something so massive and ancient.
+Then you’ll land and prepare for an even more amazing experience—walking right up to and around the glacier!
+You’ll trade your paddles for hiking poles and set off on a trail toward the glacier terminus, then start exploring this fascinating site with your professional guides.
+You’ll feel the wonder of this icy phenomenon, as well as the mystique of walking near something so massive and ancient.

 You’ll also learn what was happening in the world when this ice was formed and have plenty of time to connect with—and take photos of—the inspiring beauty around you.
-After about an hour on the ice, you’ll hike back to the canoes feeling a real sense of accomplishment—that you’ve done something on many peoples’ bucket lists.
-Then you’ll paddle back, knowing that you’ve experienced one of Alaska’s most popular glaciers from a viewpoint that few ever get to see.
+After about an hour around the ice, you’ll hike back to the canoes with a real sense of accomplishment—that you’ve done something on many peoples’ bucket lists.
+Then you’ll paddle back, knowing that you’ve experienced one of Alaska’s most popular glaciers up close and personal.

 About Liquid Alaska Tours

 Liquid Alaska Tours was founded in 2009, leading guests on a hike to a glacially fed stream just beyond downtown Juneau.
-Their primary focus now is getting visitors out on the mighty Mendenhall glacier.
+Their primary focus now is getting visitors out in front of the mighty Mendenhall Glacier.

 What to Bring